 Mark Brown is a director of the TIMES Group with a passion for aerospace and a great love of the Middle East which has seen him take a hands-on role as publisher of the magazine and the other services that run alongside the title.

 Assistant Editor & Travel Editor

 Marcelle Nethersole is a travel writer who has worked in Europe, the US, South America, the Middle East and Asia with book and magazine publishers.
-For the past seven years she has worked with the Flight Daily News team and specialised in aircraft interiors and inflight services.

 Air Transport Editor

 Alan Dron wrote on aviation matters for Scotland's national daily newspaper and has been a member of the team producing Flight Daily News at international airshows for 25 years